Field theories of active particle systems and their entropy production: Examples

 From \Erefs{def_entropyProduction}, \eref{Ln_discrete_case} and \eref{transition_from_action} in the absence of a perturbative term, the entropy production immediately follows,

-\SMref{EP_from_propagators}, consistent with \cite{Gaspard:2004,CocconiETAL:2020}.
+\APref{EP_from_propagators}, consistent with \cite{Gaspard:2004,CocconiGarcia-MillanETAL:2020}.
 The contributions to first order in the perturbative vertex in \Erefs{transition_from_action}, \eref{Op_in_diagrams} and \eref{Ln_from_propagator} ensure that this expression for the entropy production does not change even when some contributions to $\transMatLin$ are moved to the perturbative part of the action, $\transMatNonLin$ in \Erefs{Op_in_diagrams} and \eref{Ln_from_propagator}.

-\paragraph*{Drift-diffusion.} This process is a paradigmatic example of a continuous space process as many other, more complicated ones, in particular many active matter models \cite{ZhangPruessner:2022,ZhangETAL:2022,ZhenPruessner:2022} can be studied as a perturbation of it.
+\paragraph*{Drift-diffusion.} This process is a paradigmatic example of a continuous space process as many other, more complicated ones, in particular many active matter models \cite{ZhangPruessner:2022,ZhangETAL:2024,ZhenPruessner:2022} can be studied as a perturbation of it.
 The continuity of the degree of freedom means that a transform is needed to render the process local in a new variable, here the Fourier-mode $\kvec$, so that the path-integral \Eref{perturbative_expansion} can be performed.
-However, as detailed in \SMref{drift_diffusion_on_ring}, the transform can in principle spoil the relationship between the number of blobs in the diagram and its order in $t'-t$ as discussed around \Eref{derivative_integral}.
-It turns out, \SMref{Fourier_transformation}, that in the case of drift-diffusion processes, the number of blobs determines the leading order in the distance $\yvec-\xvec$ of any contribution finite in the limit $t'\downarrow t$, in fact preserving \Erefs{transition_from_action} and \eref{Ln_from_propagators}.
+However, as detailed in \APref{drift_diffusion_on_ring}, the transform can in principle spoil the relationship between the number of blobs in the diagram and its order in $t'-t$ as discussed around \Eref{derivative_integral}.
+It turns out, \APref{Fourier_transformation}, in particular after \Erefs{first_order_bauble_t_x_final} and \eref{first_order_bauble_t_x_final2_fullPot_all}, that in the case of drift-diffusion processes, the number of blobs determines the leading order in the distance $\yvec-\xvec$ of any contribution finite in the limit $t'\downarrow t$, \eg \Erefs{first_order_bauble_t_x_final} and \eref{trick3}, in fact preserving \Erefs{transition_from_action} and \eref{Ln_from_propagators}.